Frequently asked questions

 Numbers at our Taster events are kept very small, usually around four people, occasionally up to six at very busy times.
 This allows plenty of time for individual attention and to answer any questions you might have.
 There is no hard sell and no obligation to sign up for other courses.
 Because numbers are so limited, we ask for £10 as a way of ensuring that those who have a genuine interest in the topic can get the places.
 If you decide to sign up for one of our longer courses we deduct the £10 from your deposit, making the taster day effectively free.

-How do you assess your students (otherwise known as - are there exams)?
+How do you assess your students?

 Why do different hypnotherapy schools give different qualifications?